RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

 ## Description

 A lazy loadable module is a plugable module that you can use where you want on the `User project` and `Portal` interfaces, allowing you to customize the style, how the module will be displayed...

-Microservices `rs-access-instance` and `rs-access-project` stores the configuration of each modules and send it back to users browsing `User project` and `Portal` interfaces.
+Microservices `rs-access-instance` and `rs-access-project` store the configuration of each modules and send it back to users browsing `User project` and `Portal` interfaces.

 ## End admin usage